Bounds on the number of torsion points of given order on curves embedded in their jacobians: Introduction

 In characteristic $p>0$ the Proposition (and the Corollary) can also fail.
 One easy way to construct a counterexample is to take $X$ defined over a finite field with the property that some power of the Frobenius endomorphism acts as $-p^t$ for some integer $t>0$.
 Then $-p^t_*X=X$ and so trivially $p^{tn}_*X\subseteq W_{g-1}^-$ for all $n\geq 1$.

 In the terminology introduced by Neeman \cite{Ne84}, the condition $(N-g+1)_*X\subseteq W_{g-1}^-$ is equivalent to (the line bundle associated to) the divisor $N[\infty]$ being \emph{weird}.
-In the above example, as well as those discussed by Neeman which are similar, the jacobian of $X$ has the property of being isogenous to a power of a supersingular elliptic curve.
-In fact, when $g\geq 3$, these examples satisfy a much stronger property; see Example~\ref{ex:MNrnotmax}.
-A example of a curve which is not of this form with $N[\infty]$ weird will be given in Example~\ref{ex:g9family}.
+In the above example, as well as those discussed by Neeman which are similar, the jacobian $J$ of $X$ has the property of being isogenous to a power of a supersingular elliptic curve (see also Example~\ref{ex:MNrnotmax}).
+A example of a curve with $N[\infty]$ weird but $J$ not isogenous to a power of a supersingular elliptic curve will be given in Example~\ref{ex:g9family}.
 Note that the dichotomy in Theorem~\ref{theo:intromain} is already alluded to in \cite{Ne84} (see for example Fact~5.1).